dailystory/docs/articles/changelog/2020/march.md

 * standardize checks for @test and @example emails
 * set isemailenabled when updating a contact
 * set isemailenabled false when set to example
+* timeslot requrest start and end date
+* instrutions property on location

 ## March 26, 2020
 * fix link paths to delivered emails